Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: Late Blocks: Pairwise Geometry Emerges

-What information does $z$ carry in late blocks that enables it to control folding?
-A natural hypothesis is that $z$ encodes spatial relationships between residues: particularly pairwise distances, which directly determine whether residues can form the contacts required for a hairpin.
-We test this by training linear probes to predict pairwise C$\alpha$ distance from $z$ at each block: $\hat{d}_{ij} = \mathbf{w}^\top z_{ij} + b$, where $z_{ij} \in \mathbb{R}^{d_z}$ is the pairwise representation for residues $i$ and $j$.
-We use 400 proteins for training and 200 for evaluation (details in App.~\ref{app:experiment_datasets}).
-Even at block 0, $z$ contains some distance information: it is initialized with relative positional embeddings that encode sequence separation, which correlates weakly with distance.
-But, as $z$ is populated with sequence information and refined through triangular updates, probe accuracy increases substantially.
-By late blocks, R$^2$ reaches approx.\ 0.9 (Fig.~\ref{fig:contact_steering}a), indicating $z$ contains accurate pairwise distances.
+An intuitive hypothesis is that $z$ linearly encodes pairwise distance.
+We test this by training linear probes to predict pairwise C$\alpha$ distance from $z$ at each block, $\hat{d}_{ij} = \mathbf{w}^\top z_{ij} + b$, where $z_{ij} \in \mathbb{R}^{d_z}$ is the pairwise representation for residues $i$ and $j$.
+We use 400 proteins for training and 200 for evaluation (App.~\ref{app:experiment_datasets}), training a separate probe per block per model.

+\mypar{Distance is linearly encoded in late blocks across architectures} Probe accuracy is low at block 0 in all three models, where $z$ is initialized primarily with positional embeddings, but rises through the trunk and plateaus at $R^2 \approx 0.9$ in late blocks (Fig.~\ref{fig:contact_steering}a).
+Distance is therefore linearly accessible from $z$ in late blocks across all three architectures.

-\mypar{Steering $z$ induces cross-strand hydrogen bond formation} Since the probe is linear, its gradient with respect to $z_{ij}$ is simply the weight vector: $\nabla_{z_{ij}} \hat{d}_{ij} = \mathbf{w}$.
+\mypar{Steering $z$ induces hairpin formation across architectures} Since the probe is linear, its gradient with respect to $z_{ij}$ is the weight vector: $\nabla_{z_{ij}} \hat{d}_{ij} = \mathbf{w}$.
 We can therefore steer the representation toward a target distance by moving along this direction.
-We choose 5.5\AA\ as our target, the typical C$\alpha$--C$\alpha$ spacing for cross-strand contacts in antiparallel $\beta$-sheets \cite{branden1999introduction}.
-For cross-strand pairs $(i, j) \in \mathcal{C}$ that would form contacts in a hairpin, we steer $z'_{ij} = z_{ij} - \alpha \hat{\mathbf{w}}$, where $\hat{\mathbf{w}}$ is the normalized probe weight direction.
-We set the steering strength to $\alpha$ = 20$\sigma$, where $\sigma$ is the standard deviation of residue-pair representations projected onto this distance direction.
-We apply this intervention symmetrically to both $z_{ij}$ and $z_{ji}$ across trunk blocks with window size = 10.
+We choose $5.5$\AA{} as our target, the typical C$\alpha$--C$\alpha$ spacing for cross-strand contacts in antiparallel $\beta$-sheets~\citep{branden1999introduction}.
+For cross-strand pairs $(i, j) \in \mathcal{C}$ that would form contacts in a hairpin, we steer $z'_{ij} = z_{ij} - \alpha \hat{\mathbf{w}}$, where $\hat{\mathbf{w}}$ is the normalized probe weight direction and $\alpha = 20\sigma$, with $\sigma$ the standard deviation of residue-pair representations projected onto the distance direction.
+We apply the intervention symmetrically to both $z_{ij}$ and $z_{ji}$ across trunk blocks with window size $10$.
+Steering produces measurable structural changes in all three models: cross-strand distances decrease and hairpins form in the target region (Fig.~\ref{fig:contact_steering}c).
+Hairpin induction peaks when steering middle-to-late blocks, where high probe accuracy coincides with the stage 2 effective window.